MeshCore-Beacon/beacon-server/README.md

 - [ ] Path resolution (node short ID lookup)
 - [ ] Propagation time calculation
 - [ ] Routes and traces endpoints
+- [ ] Parse payloads (that we can decrypt) into DB and return with packet details

 ### Future

-- [ ] Parse decryptable payloads into DB and return with packet details
 - [ ] Redis caching for stats endpoints
 - [ ] Admin authentication middleware
 - [ ] Channel key persistence to DB